 You can’t do all of them at the same time.
-Start with the easiest one and when you achieve it (become better in this field) start with another and so on.
-Don’t stop until you finished your self-improvement journey and you are satisfied with the results of better you.
+Start with the easiest one, and when you achieve it (become better in this field), start with another, and so on.
+Don’t stop until you have finished your self-improvement journey and you are satisfied with the results of better you.

 #1.
 Commit to your self-improvement and personal growth

 Your journey for self-improvement starts with your commitment to yourself.
-You must start with this one.
+So you must start with this one.

 Commit to yourself that you will work on your self-improvement every day.

-Stay in front of the mirror put your right hand on the heart and looking in yourself say what you want to be to the end of some period.
+Stay in front of the mirror, put your right hand on the heart, and looking at yourself, say what you want to be to the end of some period.
 For example, you can say:

-It maybe will look ridiculous in the beginning, but you will see how your confidence will rise every day.
+It may look ridiculous initially, but you will see how your confidence will rise every day.
 No one except you is responsible for your self-improvement.
 Read this article and pick one task which is the best to start with according to you.
-Practice it every day starting with your long journey for personal growth.
+Practice it every day, starting with your long journey for personal growth.
 Don’t expect immediate results.
-Stick with your wish for self-improvement, and you can see positive changes in your life and yourself
+Stick with your wish for self-improvement, and you can see positive changes in your life and yourself.

-You must take responsibility for all your actions, wins and failures.
+You must take responsibility for all your actions, wins, and failures.
 You must take time and found your victories and mistakes and analyze them.
-Deeply in yourself look for the reasons for your errors.
-Why you react in that way, what motivated you, how you felt at that moment.
+Deeply in yourself, look for the reasons for your errors.
+Why did you react that way, what motivated you, how did you feel at that moment.
 Write on paper your thoughts and feelings.
-Find them and create the plan for their improvements.
-How will you react the next time, what will you change in your actions and attitude, what will you feel when you will repair your mistake and transform it in a win.
+Find them and create a plan for their improvements.
+How will you react the next time, what will you change in your actions and attitude, what will you feel when you repair your mistake and transform it into a win.

 Learn from your mistakes and failures, but learn from your wins too.

-Analyze your wins and find the way to improve them.
+Analyze your wins and find a way to improve them.

-Taking responsibilities for your actions will increase your conses.
+Taking responsibility for your actions will increase your conses.